AngelGonePro/SoftEther-VPN-Web-Ui-with-wireguard/README.md

 TESTED DEVICES ARE WINDOWS, ANDROID, AND UniFi OS VPN Client.
 Issues with others feel free to make a pull request with detialed logs!!!!

+SERVER TESTED ON Linux - Debian 12

 `Full_VPN_Config.zip` has all the files inside if you use `curl` on linux or download it.

+`WindScribe-Upstream` FOLDER IS ONLY FOR ROUTING TRAFFIC THROUGH WINDSCRIBE VPN

 ---